henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

-Loss and metrics functions in astroNN
+Loss and Metrics Functions in astroNN
 =======================================

 astroNN provides modified loss function which is capable to deal with missing labels (represented by Magic Number).